389ds/389ds.github.io/docs/389ds/design/normalized-dn-cache-sharded-s3fifo.md

 S3-FIFO finishes 12.4% sooner than the concread run on the same suite.

 The recent multithreaded (on 16-vCPU VM) memberOf cascade run mainly tests the steady-state lookup path and shard contention.
-The size sweep did not change the direction of the result: across the small (4 MiB), fit (14.5 MiB), and large (64 MiB) cache sizes, with 16, 32, and 64 threads, S3-FIFO stayed about 11% to 13% ahead on ops/s, with lower p95 in the same runs.
+Four variants ran back-to-back on one VM and one build: cache disabled, concread as shipped, concread with quiesce tuning (reader quiesce off, a dedicated quiesce thread, a shorter look-back), and S3-FIFO.
+The size sweep did not change the direction of the result: across the small (1.05 MB), fit (1.55 MB), and large (6.87 MB) cache sizes, with 16, 32, and 64 threads, S3-FIFO stayed about 12% to 21% ahead on ops/s, with lower p95 in the same runs.

-The generated benchmark dataset was about 100,200 entries, or about 15 MiB using the same 150~168-byte planning estimate (which is generous) as the cache-size knob.
+The generated benchmark dataset was about 10,220 entries, or about 1.7 MB using the same 150~168-byte planning estimate (which is generous) as the cache-size knob.